One-Shot Method for Computing Generalized Winding Numbers: One-shot algorithm

 \subsection{Implementation Details}

-\new{To implement this generic algorithm on a particular geometry representation, we need three main procedures: finding intersections between boundary curves projected onto the unit sphere, ray-surface intersection, and computing areas on the sphere. }
+To implement this generic algorithm, we need three main procedures: finding intersections between boundary curves projected onto the unit sphere, ray-surface intersection, and computing areas on the sphere.

-\new{\paragraph{Meshes} For meshes, we find ray-mesh intersections using a k-d tree; areas are computed using the spherical polygon area formula as simply $A = 2\pi - \sum_i (\alpha_i - \pi),$ where $\alpha_i$ are the interior angles.
+\textbf{Meshes.} For meshes, we find ray-mesh intersections using a k-d tree; areas are computed using the spherical polygon area formula as simply $A = 2\pi - \sum_i (\alpha_i - \pi),$ where $\alpha_i$ are the interior angles.
 Finally, we identify regions by computing a surface arrangement on the sphere by first finding intersections between polylines on a sphere, which can be done using a Surface Sweep Algorithm.
-For a maximum constant number of intersection points, its time complexity is $\mathcal{O}(B \log B)$ \cite{10.5555/1370949}, where $B$ is the number of mesh boundary segments.
+For a maximum constant number of intersection points, its time complexity is $\mathcal{O}(B \log B)$ \cite{ComputationGeometryAlgorithms}, where $B$ is the number of mesh boundary segments.
 All in all, the asymptotic time complexity of our algorithm is $\mathcal{O}(B \log B + \log F)$ for a single query point.
-For such scenarios as voxelization, however, the ray intersection is done only one for many query points, so the time complexity for meshes is $\mathcal{O}(B \log B + \frac{1}{\max(W,H)}\log F)$ per point, which for meshes with $B \ll F$ is faster than the state-of-the-art exact winding number computation with the empirical complexity of $\mathcal{O}(F^{0.55})$ \cite{Jacobson-13-winding}.
-Note that while \mycite{barillFastWindingNumbers2018} computes a much faster approximation, our algorithm computes exact winding number.}
+For such scenarios as voxelization, however, the ray intersection is done only once for many query points, so the time complexity for meshes is $\mathcal{O}(B \log B + \frac{1}{\max(W,H)}\log F)$ per point, which for meshes with $B \ll F$ is faster than the state-of-the-art exact winding number computation with the empirical complexity of $\mathcal{O}(F^{0.55})$ \cite{Jacobson-13-winding}.
+Note that while \cite{barillFastWindingNumbers2018} computes a much faster approximation, our algorithm computes exact winding number.

-\new{\paragraph{Parametric Surfaces} For surfaces made out of parametric patches, such as Coons patches, Bézier patches or triangles, or NURBS patches, we can compute the winding number within machine precision without surface discretization as follows.
-Starting with the problem of ray-parametric patch intersection, let's take a B\'ezier triangle as an example, which in essence is a low-degree polynomial $f(u,v)$ with a simplex $u,v>0, u+v<1$ as the parametric domain. }
+\textbf{Parametric Surfaces.} For surfaces made out of parametric patches, such as Coons patches, Bézier patches or triangles, or NURBS patches, we can compute the winding number without surface discretization as follows.
+Starting with the problem of ray-parametric patch intersection, \new{let us} take a B\'ezier triangle as an example, which in essence is a low-degree polynomial $f(u,v)$ with a simplex $u,v>0, u+v<1$ as the parametric domain.

-\new{Then for a given ray $O + t R$, where $O, R\in \mathbb{R}^3, t > 0$, we can formulate the following optimization problem that finds the first intersection along the ray: }
+Then for a given ray $O + t R$, where $O, R\in \mathbb{R}^3, t > 0$, we can formulate the following optimization problem that finds the first intersection along the ray: